tashbalrai/tashbalrai.github.io/php/oops/basics2.md

 All abstract methods must be defined in the derived class.

-Derived class must have the same visibility.
+Derived class must have the same visibility or less restricted visibility.
+Protected can be public access at the time of definition but not vice versa.

+Abstract method cannot be declared private.

 Derived class must have the same typehints and number of REQUIRED arguments NOT optional.